augejs/augejs.github.io/README.md

 + :penguin: Support TypeScript (version 4.0 or higher).
 + :shell: Minimum core to start with，support plugin by using Extend and Adapter.
-+  :lollipop: ​Excellent performance with high unit test coverage rate.
++ :lollipop: Excellent performance with high unit test coverage rate.
 + :bread: Progressive Development.

 ## Install